Students at graduation wearing caps and gowns, seen from behind

 You must be a member of the NYSBA to be eligible for the NYSBA Insurance Program.
 Membership information can be found online under the Membership Benefits tab.
 Membership deadlines may apply prior to eligibility for benefits.

-Loan Repayment: Columbia Law School graduates are entitled to participate in Columbia’s Loan Repayment Assistance Program (LRAP), which helps graduates who are working full time in qualifying public interest employment to pay back their law school debt.
+Loan Repayment: For forty years, Columbia Law School has supported graduates working in the public interest through the CLS Loan Repayment Assistance Program (LRAP).
+Columbia Law School graduates are entitled to participate in LRAP, which helps graduates who are working full time in qualifying public interest employment to pay back their law school debt.
 If you are interested in learning more, or think you might participate in this program now or in the future, we strongly encourage you to read the program description carefully – it is available from the Financial Aid office or online.
 We encourage you to review other LRAP resources on the Financial Aid website, and meet with Seandell James, Associate Director of Financial Aid, or another member of the Financial Aid office before you graduate.
 You can contact (212) 854-1245 or [email protected] to make an appointment.

 Corinne Badini, Coordinator for the Max Berger ’71 Public Interest/Public Service Fellows Program